By Sarah Burchard

 Listen to native speakers.
 Whether through music, video, or language apps, hearing the language helps you pronounce it better.

-Pro Tip: Search “Hawaiian language pronunciation audio” or “how to pronounce Hawaiian words” for helpful listening resources.
+Search the internet for audio recordings.
+Eg. “Hawaiian language pronunciation audio” or “How to pronounce Hawaiian words.”

 <p>Hawaiian language bingo</p>